LowYanDi/loadless/README.md

 ### 5.4 Transparent Capacity Model

 The prototype uses a visible heuristic rather than pretending to provide a clinically validated prediction.
+The displayed percentage is an illustrative workload indicator, not a direct percentage of available hours.
+The prototype uses a preset baseline, rule-based adjustments and illustrative action savings to demonstrate possible trade-offs.

 ```text
 incoming impact = time cost + focus cost + urgency cost + context-switch cost